-Student: Date: This student acknowledges understanding of the following: 1.
-The student has been notified of being officially placed on probation status in the nursing paction was taken in response to the student accumulating one of the following: rogram.
-This More than 2 Plans for Success in a 16-week semester.
-Course: More than 2 make-up contracts in a 16-week course.
+Student: Date: This student acknowledges understanding of t the following: 1.
+The student has been notified of being offi action was taken in response to the student ac icially placed on probation status in the nursing program.
+This cumulating one of the following: More than 1 Plans for Success in an 8- -week semester.
+Course: More than 1 make-up contracts in an 8 8-week course.
 Course: Other: 2.
-The student has had the probation policy explained and understands same.
-3. The student has been referred to the written policy in the Student Handbook and has read sa (Student Handbook, page:) ıme.
-4. The student understands that any student placed on probation shall receive a clinical grade a (1) letter grade lower than the lecture grade earned by the students for the semester and course status.
-Student Signature: Date: Instructor Signature: Date:
+The student has had the probation policy e explained and understands same.
+3. The student has been referred to the writter (Student Handbook, page:) n policy in the Student Handbook and has read same. · · · · · · · · · · · · · · · · · · · placed on probation shall receive a clinical grade at least one arned by the students for the semester and course of probation Student Signature: Date: Instructor Signature: Date:

-See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding learning contracts.
+See the Practical Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding learning contracts.